suixinsuo/olympus-protocol/docs/OlympusBasicIndex.md

 ```

 #### &emsp;Description
 > Initialize the Index then you can find it from olympus marketplace and you can invest it.
-(Note: The derivative has to hold some MOT as the possible fee for calling components.
-So is required to transfer some MOT to your Index)

 #### &emsp;Parameters
 > _componentList: address of the Olympus componentlist (please refer this to xxxxx) </br>